• HOME

 Discover your champion's roles and responsibilities; understand their priorities through their digital presence.
 Find mutual ground on which to connect, and continue to nurture this relationship.
 Share meaningful content, interesting case studies, use cases, and hacks for utilizing your solution more effectively.
 Remember, this champion will have to gain executive buy-in internally even before you get a seat at the executive table.

-Build a relationship with the enterprise audience
+Build trust with the enterprise audience

 It's impossible to gauge who might be on the executive panel that makes the final purchase decisions for enterprise deals.
 So in the beginning, focus on building solid rapport with as many people as possible on the prospect's side.
 Leverage your own executive team, find and establish connections within the prospect company, and get references through known connections.